XiaoBuHaHa/D-RGRD--Efffcient_and_Compact_3D_Object_Detection/README.md

 # D-RGRD: Dynamic Riemannian Geometry Relational Distillation for Lightweight 3D Object Detection
 ## [Paper]()
- We will publish the code immediately once the paper is accepted
+ We will publish the code immediately once the paper is accepted.

 ![D-RGRD](./Image_show/流程图.png)